MicheleOliva/Niryo-One-Grasps/README.md

-# Niryo One as a Vision-Based Robotic Grasping Systems - Computer Engineering Master's Degree @ UNISA
+# Niryo One as a Vision-Based Robotic Grasping System - Computer Engineering Master's Degree @ UNISA

 ## Description